scholarslab/scholarslab.github.io/collections/_people/lauren-van-nest.md

 roles:
 - Praxis Fellow, 2019-2020
 ---
-Lauren Van Nest is a PhD student in the Art and Architectural History department.
+Lauren Van Nest was a Praxis Fellow 2019-2020.